It's All About The Wax

 Other trickle-down effects from foundation were slower to come to the surface.
 Cells in foundation were made slightly larger than the bees made in natural wax combs - affecting the length of the gestation cycle of the bee.
 Bigger bees took longer to develop.
 This may have never been an issue had we not encountered the varroa mite in the mid-1980's.
 The longer the gestation cycle of the bees, the better that supports the varroa mite's reproductive requirements.
 Ack!
 More mites?!

-And when we found ourselves dealing with the varroa mite, we went after them with gusto - using some seriously toxic chemicals in our attempts to eradicate them.
-That's when we realized that those chemicals were "lipophilic" - and had been absorbed into the bees' wax combs.
+And when we found ourselves dealing with the varroa mite, we went after them with gusto - using some seriously toxic chemicals (read: coumaphos and fluvalinate just for starters) in our attempts to eradicate them.
+Soon after, we realized that those chemicals were "lipophilic" - and had been absorbed into the bees' wax combs.
 After years of chemical treatments, we have managed to contaminate the wax supply from which foundation is made - making even brand new foundation full of chemical contamination.
-Not an auspicious start for a new beehive.
+This is not an auspicious start for a new beehive.

 Natural beeswax combs are the heart and skeleton of any beehive.
 Simply letting the bees make their own wax - to their own specifications - can overcome a whole lot of the "help" that we humans, with our big brains and our opposable thumbs, have inflicted upon the bees.

 Because for the bees - "It's All About the Wax!"